anmolguptaxd/Aapda_Seva/README.md

 2. List your agency or service, including contact details and areas of expertise.
 3. Respond to inquiries and messages from users.
 4. Participate in real-time chats with users.
+5. Having walkie-talkie like feature which will help in the fast communication in time of emenrgency.

 ## Real-time Chat